eagle-io/docs/source/topics/nodes/datasource_file.rst

 	The Source can optionally provide Location Coordinates from a coordinate series or a pair of numeric series (lat/lng).
 You need to configure the Location and select this Source to be used for its coordinates.
 Select the file and series to use from the drop down list.

 Remove Files
 	Click the 'x' to remove a file from the Source.
-All parameters associated with the file will be disabled.
+All parameters associated with the series from the file will be disabled.

 Collect from date
 	|icon-calendar| Set or reset the collection pointer for the corresponding file to re-collect its data from the specified date.
 This operation never removes historic data - it will only update and overwrite existing values.